iredmail/docs/en_US/installation/0-install.iredmail.on.openbsd.md

     * man[XX].tgz
     * xbase[XX].tgz

-Notes:
+!!! note

     * All binary packages will be installed with command `pkg_add -i`.
 It will prompt you to choose different versions of binary packages, please choose the one described below:

         * choose `p5-Mail-SPF`, NOT `p5-Mail-SPF-Query`

     * Nginx is used as web server.
     * PF is enabled by default, with basic rules for ssh and mail services.
     * OpenSMTPd are disabled by default, replaced by Postfix.

 ## Preparations